-We work with the Alliance for Global Justice to receive donations from international supporters.
+We work with the Alliance for Global Justice (AFGJ) to receive donations from international supporters.
 Click the button above to donate, then simply select the Chico Mendes Reforestation Project and choose a donation amount.

 What Can Your Dollar Do?

 $3 takes care of one new tree for one year

 Planting a healthy tree with a high chance of survival takes a lot more than just a seed, soil, water, and sunlight.
 Donations aid us in pruning, weeding, and watering saplings in el vivero (the tree nursery), planting on the steep mountains of Cantel, clearing brush that ignites forest fires, and fertilizing new trees with natural compost.